How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 The only downside is that you need a lot of competitors with good traffic to find relevant blog topics.

-Step 3: Create a spreadsheet with the URLs, Topics, Primary Keyword, Volume & the Actionable
+Step 3: Create a spreadsheet with the URLs, Topics, Primary Keywords, Volume & Actionable

 Create a spreadsheet and enter the URLs that you found during your research.
-You may also want to assign a primary keyword and its volume for your target country.
-In addition to this, you can put two other columns to make content project management work easier.
-You can specify if the topic is already present on your website, and the actionable for the topic.
+You may also want to assign your target country a primary keyword and volume.
+In addition to this, you can put two other columns to make content project management work more manageable.
+You can specify if the topic is already on your website and what action is available.

 Your spreadsheet can have these columns: